jundalisay/superb/content/en/research/poincare/science/chapter-02c.md

 The geometer who reasons in this way is only doing what we have done when we proved that two lines which intersect have a common point, and his intuition might also seem to be quite legitimate.

 But this is not the case.
-We can show that there are curves which have no tangent, if we define such a curve as an analytical continuum of the sec-mathematical magnitude.
+We can show that there are curves which have no tangent, if we define such a curve as an analytical continuum of the second order.

-ond order.

 No doubt some artifice analogous to those we have discussed above would enable us to get rid of this contradiction, but as the latter is only met with in very